 A Blue Jasperware dish with oak leaf and acorn border surrounding a scene of the Shaftesbury Memorial, London Pavillion, and Criterion Theatre of London's Piccadilly Circus area of London's East End, all in applied white bas relief.
 The dish measures 4 3/8" wide and the bottom is stamped "Wedgwood Made in England."
-The condition is good, with no chips, nicks, and just some light areas of discoloration due to age and use.
+The condition is good, but needs a good cleaning as there are light marks to the front.

 Jasper, which name means "spotted or speckled stone," is an opaque variety of chalcedony--a microcrystalline variety of the mineral quartz, and is created from various sedimentation and volcanic ash.
 In the 1770s, inspired by this opaque quartz, Josiah Wedgwood created Jasperware as a type of nonporous matte and unglazed stoneware in which white pottery is stained with metallic oxide colors, notably blue, dark blue, sage green, lilac, and even black and yellow.
 Sprigged decorations of applied white relief in neoclassical designs and classic Greek figures and mythology, commemorative cameos, and borders of oak leaf and acorn, leaf and berry, grapes and grapevines, and Acanthus are associated with Jasperware.